The Problem

 search_content |

-Full-text search with host, author, date range, tag, type, and sort filters |
+Full-text search with host, author, date range, tag, topic, type, and sort filters.
+Natural language queries are automatically enhanced to Lucene syntax when LLM integration is enabled. |

 get_entry |